Macrometacorp/docs/docs/photoniq/p3/p3-optimizations.md

 Consolidates multiple JavaScript files into a single file.
 Reduces HTTP requests, enhancing page load efficiency by streamlining file downloading and parsing.
 This process not only reduces the overhead associated with each HTTP request but also allows for better compression ratios, as similar code across files can be more efficiently compressed.

+## Compression for Mobile Devices

+Some mobile networks are slow, these optimizations make sure content is served to devices on these networks in the most performant way.

 ## Defer JS

 Delays JavaScript execution until the HTML document is fully parsed.
 Prevents scripts from blocking page rendering, leading to quicker interaction.
 Deferring non-essential scripts ensures that the browser's rendering path remains unblocked, allowing the visual elements to load without delay, significantly improving the perceived load time.